Increase Your Fixed Return While Still Benefiting Ministry

 |Age||Rate||CGA Amount||Annual Payment||Charitable Deduction|

 Thanks, Joseph, for taking the time to explain this opportunity.
-At ADF, we always talk about the Double Duty principle: your resources working for you and ministry.
+At Orchard Alliance, we always talk about the Double Duty principle: your resources working for you and ministry.
 And CGAs certainly accomplish both those goals.
 It’s great when we can partner together in building the Kingdom!